If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Varroa Mite Control Methods

 Both beginner and experienced beekeepers have the following major Varroa mite control methods at their disposal:

 - Apistan is a packaging of chemical treatments.
 It comes in the form of strips that are placed around the beehive.
 The strips release the fluvalinate miticide in the beehive.
-Contact with bees is required for spread of the miticide throughout the hive.
+Contact with bees is required for the spread of the miticide throughout the hive.
 Placing the strips near the brood area is recommended.
-Careful with its use though, as Varroa mites can get resistant to miticides such as fluvalinate.
+Be careful with its use though, as Varroa mites can get resistant to miticides such as fluvalinate.